The Wasserstein-Fourier Distance for Stationary Time Series: A Wasserstein-based distance between Fourier power spectra

-Let us consider the stationary signals $x$ and $y$ belonging to two classes of time series denoted by $[x]$ and $[y]$ respectively.
-We define the proposed \emph{Wasserstein-Fourier} distance (WF) as follows: \begin{definition} The Wasserstein-Fourier distance between two equivalence classes of time series $[x]$ and $[y]$ is given by
+Let us consider the stationary signals $x$ and $y$ belonging to two classes of time series denoted by $[x]$ and $[y]$ respectively. \begin{definition} The Wasserstein-Fourier (WF) distance between two equivalence classes of time series $[x]$ and $[y]$ is given by

+where $s_x$ and $s_y$ denote the NPSDs associated to $[x]$ and $[y]$ respectively, as defined in eq.~\eqref{eq:def_npsd}. \end{definition} Note that by a slight abuse of notation, $s_x$ denotes both the probability density (or mass) function and the measure itself.

+\begin{remark} The proposed WF distance holds for multi-dimensional signals, as long as their NPSDs exist. \CR{The contributions of this paper can then be straightforwardly applied to multi-dimensional signals, by considering NPSDs that are distributions supported on $\R^d, d>1$, and for which the Wasserstein distance can be computed.} However, in most time series applications presented here, such as the experiments in Sec. \ref{sec:geodesic}, \ref{sec:PCA} and \ref{sec:log_reg}, it is only needed to compute PSDs of uni-dimensional data.
+In such cases, the computational cost of the proposed WF distance is only of linear order. \end{remark}